Mikey's Muppet Memorabilia Museum

 The version of the figure that is all one piece (above left in each image) is the one that came in a baggie as part of the 2nd Shell promotion.
 This same version was also included in the "Five Piece Figurine Set", shown directly below.
 The three piece version of the figure may have been sold separately in stores (gift shops or toy stores) along with a different assortment of Sesame figures.

 In my experience the three piece version is less commonly found than the one piece version.
-There are no dates marked on these figures, however the one piece figure was made in China, while the three piece figure was made in Hong Kong.
+There are no dates marked on these figures, however the one piece figure was made in China, while the three piece figure was made in Hong Kong as marked on the bottom of the foot.
 The one piece figure was made in the late 1980's or early 90's, it's unknown when the three piece figure was made.
-I suspect that the three-piece figure was reissued at some point in the late 1990's though that's just an assumption.
+I suspect that the three-piece figure was reissued at some point in the mid to late 1990's though that's just an assumption.

 Five Piece Figurine Boxed Set

-Ernie, Grover and Cookie Monster by Applause, from the five figures boxed set (shown below).
+Ernie, Cookie Monster and Grover by Applause, from the five piece boxed set.

-This is from the late 1980s or early 1990s.
-Figures came in a box set, shown below.
-An illustration of Big Bird's face is on the side of the box.
-Big Bird and Elmo are both shown on the back.
+These Sesame figures came in a box set shown below.
+An illustration of Elmo's face is on the front of the box while Big Bird's face is on the side of the box.
+The illustrations of Big Bird and Elmo are also both shown on the back of the box.

 The 5 piece boxed set includes: